MetaMask/SIPs/SIPS/sip-29.md

 ## Abstract

-This SIP aims to define a new API that can be exposed by Snaps to allow clients get asset information in a chain-agnostic way.
+This SIP aims to define a new API that can be exposed by Snaps to allow clients to retrieve asset information in a chain-agnostic way.

 ## Motivation

-To allow clients to be chain-agnostic, the logic of how to get asset information should be abstracted away from the client.
-We also need to define the types that represent the asset information required by the clients.
+To enable clients to be chain-agnostic, the logic for obtaining asset information should be abstracted away from the client.
+Additionally, this SIP defines the types that represent the asset information required by clients.

 ## Specification